 GRP Collegiate Summer Training Team

 The GRP Collegiate Summer Training Team is a summer program for U23 athletes currently pursuing a college degree while competing at a high level in Division 1 or 2 NCAA Nordic skiing.
-Our limited spots this summer will be directed toward athletes in the later part of their college careers who are thinking seriously about post-collegiate ski racing.
 The goal of the program is to provide an elite-level summer training experience in concert with the Craftsbury Green Racing Project.